 If, like at least one of us, you’re rather picky and sometimes prefer your sauce on the side, simply sweat the stuffed artichokes unsauced in the Dutch oven, adding a few more drops water as necessary, and simmer the tomato sauce in a separate skillet for the requisite time.
 It’s as simple as that.

-Artichokes Halves Stuffed with Beef Recipe
+Artichoke Halves Stuffed with Beef

-- For the beef filling
+For the beef filling

-- For the tomato sauce
+For the tomato sauce

-- Two 8-ounce cans tomato sauce
+- Two cans tomato sauce

 - Juice of 2 lemons (about 6 tablespoons)